 If you want a pretty toilet, this one works.
 Its trap is concealed inside a smooth skirt making this wash-down easier to clean.
 Also, environmentally friendly, which means it saves up on water, which in turn saves cash from leaving your wallet.

-Bidets are becoming increasingly popular as a toilet without a tank option.
+Bidets are becoming increasingly popular as toilets without a tank option.
 They take up less space and have lots of snazzy features.
 It looks pretty damn classy, this is something that cannot be denied, whether you’re into toilets or not!

 This one is serviced using eWater.
-It takes tap water and electrolytes, which disinfects both your toilet bowl and spray nozzles killing all germs.
+It takes tap water and electrolytes, which disinfect both your toilet bowl and spray nozzles killing all germs.

 When you buy a tankless toilet, you’re worried about three main things – space, smell, and sense.
 You want the toilet to fit in your small space, but you don’t want a flimsy one that needs seven flushes.
 And without a tank, you may worry it won’t get rid of smelly loads.
 SaniFlow SaniCompact solves all these problems.

 The first thing you will appreciate about this model is its unique water conservation technology.
 This flushing toilet is highly efficient and uses only a gallon of water per flush.
 It’s ideal for small spaces, such as office bathrooms or guest bathrooms in your home.

 It is the most affordable option on this list and comes with a two-year warranty, which you can raise to three after registering your purchase.
 Looking at its high ratings and the many positive comments from users on e-Stores like Amazon, there is no doubt other users also enjoyed its high functionality.

 This model of Kohler in particular is yet another no-tank toilet that you may want to consider investing in.
 It has a new-age look, with its smooth curves and sleek minimal design, it fits into pretty much any kind of bathroom without taking up much space.